 3. Keep on hand done-for-you products.

 When I say “done-for-you” products, I really mean any packaged foods that might take you a while to make from scratch.
-Things like canned beans, chicken stock, or salad dressing.
+Things like canned beans, chicken stock, or gluten-free salad dressing.

 Even if you can make your own salad dressing or condiments for a fraction of the cost of what you can buy at the store, it all comes at a time cost.
 I’ve actually finally created my own gluten-free dairy-free egg-free ranch dressing more recently.
 But buying it prepared is extremely useful in cutting down on time.